vincentsijben/bpm-timings-for-processing/FrequencyAnalyzer.md

 * `.setFile("example.mp3")` to set the file for the audioplayer.
 * `.setMode(InputMode.FILE)` to set the input mode to InputMode.FILE.
 You can also set it to InputMode.STEREO.
 Defaults to InputMode.MONO.
 * `.resetMaxValueDuration(2000)` to reset the max value every 2000 milliseconds.
-* `showInfoPanel()` to show the infopanel.
+* `.showInfoPanel()` to show the infopanel.
-* `setInfoPanelY(n)` to offset the starting y-position of the infopanel by n pixels.
+* `.setInfoPanelY(n)` to offset the starting y-position of the infopanel by n pixels.
 Useful for when you have multiple infopanels to get them all lined up.
-* `setInfoPanelKey('u')` to change the hotkey to toggle the infopanel.
+* `.setInfoPanelKey('u')` to change the hotkey to toggle the infopanel.
 Useful for when you have multiple infopanels.
 Defaults to 'i'.
-* `disableKeyPress()` to disable listening for keypresses.
+* `.disableKeyPress()` to disable listening for keypresses.
 If you don't disable keypresses, then these keypresses will work:
   * `CTRL + 1` switch to FILE mode
   * `CTRL + 2` switch to MONO mode
   * `CTRL + 3` switch to STEREO mode
-  * `CTRL + M` toggle mute or microphone monitoring (depends on InputMode)
+  * `CTRL + M` toggle mute or monitoring (depends on InputMode)
   * `CTRL + R` reset the max value

 ## Examples